-Pack Level testing is typically done at the "End of Line" (EOL) stage, as pack assembly is nearing completion or is fully completed.
-At this stage, the pack must complete a full batch of tests to ensure the proper functioning of every major pack subsystem (functional testing).
-These tests include simple pinout and continuity checks, confirming proper relay operation, testing functionality of safety devices such as high voltage interlocks, carefully measuring the isolation resistance under high potential (hi-pot testing), and testing proper communications and operation of the BMS.
+Pack Level testing is done after the pack has completed, or is at least very close to, the point of final assembly, or "End of Line" (EOL).
+At this stage, the pack must complete a full batch of tests to ensure proper functioning of every major pack subsystem (functional testing).
+These tests include simple pinout and continuity checks, confirming proper relay operation, testing functionality of safety devices such as the service disconnect, carefully measuring the isolation resistance under high potential (hi-pot testing), and testing proper communications and operation of the BMS.

 After EOL functional testing is completed, packs may also be subjected to charge / discharge cycling and drive profile cycling, which will simulate the typical conditions the pack will see when integrated into the EV drivetrain.
-Packs can also be run through active cell balancing routines to set the initial charge state of each cell to a nominal condition, or to set the pack SoC to a level appropriate for shipping and storage.
+Packs can also be run through active cell balancing routines in order to set the initial charge state of each cell to a nominal condition, or to set the Pack SoC to a level appropriate for shipping and storage.